Oklahoma assistant coach Bhavnani on his NBA journey, how Indians can reach the next level and more

 Bhavnani worked with the Indian basketball team for a brief period in 2011, which was then coached by Shankaran Subramanian alongside training players such as Amyjot Singh, Vishesh Bhriguvanshi, Satnam Singh and many others.

-The OCK Thunder coach was surprised with the speed, physical attributes and natural skill for the game he noticed in few players.
+The OKC Thunder coach was surprised with the speed, physical attributes and natural skill for the game he noticed in few players.
 But for Indians to take it up a notch, Bhavnani says they need to “create an edge” with basketball even more accessible than before.

 “To play in the NBA there’s a physical component there, there’s a talent level there.
 You might have the skills, but unfortunately, the physical [attributes] might not be there.
 Who am I to say that it’s not there but as coach, you’ve got to trust your their opinions when you play.
 If you’re part of a team, you need to give back.
 Are you a good teammate?
 Are you finding different ways to create an edge that give you value?